aryanVijaywargia/SpeechEmotionClassifier/README.md

-This is a speech emotion recognition model creation and application repo.
+This is a speech emotion recognition app.
 It will allow you to train a modular MLP model with the RAVDESS dataset, and then use that model with a flask application to predict the speech emotion of any .wav file.

 ### REQS: